cmbi/FAIRDataPoint-client/README.md

 Once you've built a docker image, follow the instructions on: https://fairdatapoint.readthedocs.io/

+I don't see an instruction of deploy a docker image at this link.
+Can you present a more specific link?

 Keep in mind that your docker image is named `fairdatapoint-client:local` in this case.

 ## License